 2. Pre-paid subscription boxes

-This method allows your customers to pay for a 3-month subscription (at a discount) upfront.
-All you have to do is send products out monthly - until their subscription ends, of course.
+This method allows your customers to pay for a 3-month subscription (at a discount) up front.
+All you have to do is send products out monthly until their subscription ends.

 Because they’ve pre-paid for a few months, you have the assurance that they won’t cancel after their second order.